mhetacc/DataMiningChallenges/RiceChallenge/Rice_report.md

 Extent             7.146e-02  7.144e-02   1.000 0.317237
 ```

-The significance starts tells us that, with the exception fo Minor_Axis_Lenght, the features that are highly correlated to each other contributes strongly to the model, while the Eccentricity and Extent contribute very little.
+The significance starts tells us that, with the exception fo Minor_Axis_Length, the features that are highly correlated to each other contributes strongly to the model, while the Eccentricity and Extent contribute very little.
 This align with our prediticions.

 We can also measure the total variance explained by all predictors combined using $R^2$.